robcarver17/pysystemtrade/docs/production.md

 ##### Create force roll contract orders

-If an instrument is in a FORCE or FORCELEG roll status (see [rolling](#interactively-roll-adjusted-prices)), then the stack handler will periodically create new roll orders (consisting of a parent instrument order that is an intramarket spread, allocated to the phantom 'rolling' strategy, and a child contract order).
+If an instrument is in a Force or Force Outright roll status (see [rolling](#interactively-roll-adjusted-prices)), then the stack handler will, at the start of day, create new roll orders (consisting of a parent instrument order that is an intramarket spread, allocated to the phantom 'rolling' strategy, and a child contract order).
 However you can do this manually.
 Use case for this might be debugging, or if you don't trust the stack handler and want to do everything step by step, or if you're trading manually (in which case the stack handler won't be running).

 ##### Create (and try to execute...)
 IB broker orders